The Expert’s Management Tool

 SIPOC should be used to understand and document the business process and communicate the expected end-to-end solution to the implementation team.
 While assessing the process flow, data should be traced through the different processes and eventually the supporting system landscape.
 When the process and data flow is mapped the risk must be assessed.
 This helps the team to identify where the efforts should be focused in delivering a fit-for-intended-use solution – documenting the business process, data and the associated risks is also a quality management expectation.

 The second tool PDCA (Plan, Do, Check, Act) has the objective of improving processes.
-Clearly define the requirements, the objectives and the scope before starting any solution-activities.
+Clearly define the requirements, the objectives, and the scope before starting any solution-activities.
 When these elements are incorporated and verified, the results must be assessed.
 If the outcome is unsatisfactory or can be improved, the implementation must be corrected and/or improved in relation to the requirements.

 While SIPOC is used and established during initial implementation, the documented information should not be seen as a static document.
 During implementation, and while verifying the solution, new opportunities might arise, which may require updates to the existing documentation and solution.
 It might be that the associated risk in one place needs to be adapted due to new learnings during verification but also during the operational phase where the product or service is used by the customers.
-Plan, Do, Check, Act is another way to describe constant improvement, optimized processes and business efficiency.
+Plan, Do, Check, Act is another way to describe constant improvement, optimized processes, and business efficiency.
 The documented information is called system life cycle documentation, since the documentation is expected to be ’living’ or ’current’ during the life cycle of the product or service.

 When it comes to inspections and audits it is my experience that familiarity is a winning partner– if you find methodologies that are unknown, and you raise suspicion, then you better be in control of your methods!
 I recommend starting your quality management journey by using the international standardized processes i.e. ISO-9001.

 ISO 9001 is recognized in the world as a Quality Management System, which aims at customer focus and business efficiency.
 The standard is used by over one million companies and organizations in more than 170 countries.
 The ISO standard can be used by companies of all sizes.
-It is a great tool for global collaboration and trading partners, and it baseline the market expectations and requirements.
+It is a great tool for global collaboration and trading partners, and its baseline the market expectations and requirements.

 The international standardized process will also help you when you are increasing (right-sizing) your workforce.
-Working with qualified personnel is a must and ramping up new employees in a homegrown methodology cost unnecessary time and money – and a homegrown system is not fit for external partner or customer collaboration.
+Working with qualified personnel is a must and ramping up new employees in a homegrown methodology cost unnecessary time and money – and a homegrown system is not fit for an external partner or customer collaboration.

 Business & Leadership

 Quality Management starts with the top management’s commitment to Quality.
 To run an effective business at a professional level of quality your company should author and communicate a company Quality Policy.
-The policy must include the strategic direction of the company, a statement of the framework and importance of quality within the business, a commitment to make the resources available and to continuously improve the processes.
-See example of Quality Policy of MyBlueLabel.
+The policy must include the strategic direction of the company, a statement of the framework and importance of quality within the business, a commitment to make the resources available, and continuously improve the processes.
+See an example of Quality Policy of MyBlueLabel.

 Even though it seems bureaucratic and old-fashioned, the direction must be set and supported at the top.
 This is the way to introduce one standard and a new normal in the company.
 When employees in an organization are encouraged to work with one set of harmonized and standardized processes the efforts of collaboration will improve.